-LAMP (One Year Accelerated) in Middle Grades (MGE) and Adolescent/Young Adult Education (AYA)
+LAMP in Middle Grades (MGE) and Adolescent/Young Adult Education (AYA), one and two year options.

 LAMP is a highly selective master's program that combines licensure in the middle grades (grades 4-9) with a master's degree in middle childhood education (MIDD) or licensure in adolescence to young adult education (grades 7-12) with a master's degree in secondary education (SECE).
-The LAMP (accelerated) program is a one calendar year (August to August) full-time cohort-based program.
+The one-year program is a one calendar year (August to August) full-time cohort-based program.
+The two-year option begins each spring semester.
 Please see the LAMP website link from the Department of Curriculum and Instruction web page for further details on both programs.
-Application deadline for this LAMP program is May 1.
-Early admission deadline is November 1.